Deluge of funding flows into the 14th District for 2022 Congressional race

 Another point of interest is the money going to her Democratic challengers.

 Marcus Flowers, a Bremen veteran, has raised nearly half a million dollars since announcing his campaign earlier this year.
-Flowers has also found support from within the party, garnering an endorsement by former U.S. Senator Max Cleland last week.
+Flowers has also found support from within the party, garnering an endorsement by former U.S. Senator Max Cleland during the week of April 11-17.

 Holly McCormack, of Paulding County, has raised over $84,000 and even the short-lived campaign of Brittany Trambauer-Smith raised over $30,000 before she dropped out.
 Another Dallas Democrat, Lateefah Conner, has raised over $20,000.